-Through its three research programs, the CRCATSIH aims to:
+Through its three research programs, the CRCATSIH aimed to:

 - promote high-quality research through increased Aboriginal and Torres Strait Islander control of the health research agenda and through partnerships with key stakeholders in the Aboriginal and Torres Strait Islander health sector, government agencies and research institutions